molibdenium/ftx_autolend/README.md

 # Running the script:
-python ftx_autolend.py BTC MOB USD USDT
+python ftx_autolend.py BTC MOB USD USDT python ftx_compoundstake RAY SRM MSRM MSRM_LOCKED

-As you can see, just type the symbols of coins that you want to lend after "python ftx_autolend.py" and it will check your wallet and assign all the available balance to the lending.
+As you can see, just type the symbols of coins that you want to lend after "python ftx_autolend.py" or "python ftx_compoundstake" and it will check your wallet and assign all the available balance to the lending/staking

-If you like this and made a lot of extra lending money, feel free to contribute to my beer fund<br/>
+If you like this and made a lot of extra lending/staking money, feel free to contribute to my beer fund<br/>
 btc: 1DN6jvGZbQkYT9RoCjCVzTs5MwC3xvdmMh<br/>
 ltc: LTT8Gj8nnwBCEGAcapjfLy9EyZtiu6Ntqh<br/>
 mob: 64exapUSWRjWTGKqppQpd9PxDQvH277cS7uhPyEqTZaCSHLiqWNrXMTnpiUJTGY4qv9aQ2ZWA7cyJnn2YZHaJWMN33bGcS75JcPSR51Eqw8<br/>